Availability: 993 in stock

 _Typographic pieces by all guests

-How can typesetting or a grid have such a strong and long-time impact on a global community and emotionalize it to such a degree?
-Which stories are hiding behind the success and failure of a design manifesto?
+What are the underlying reasons for the success or failure of a design manifesto?
 How can cultural exchange bring new value to the field of graphic design?
-At the end of the day, is the contemporary scene still truly innovative or simply basking in past glories?
+At the end of the day is the contemporary scene still truly innovative or simply basking in past glories?